epfl-ada-2018/ada007project/README.md

 16/11/2018 - 29/11/2018: Data analysis

-Look at the attributes of dataset and find some proper statidtic methods to do a data analysis.
+Look at the attributes of dataset and find some proper methods to do a data analysis like distribution, visualization, statistic analysis.

 30/11/2018 - 06/12/2018: Data story and Data visulization